shreytheshreyas/tp/docs/UserGuide.md

 * The `PROJECT_INDEX` must be a positive integer.
 * The project must exist before it can be selected.
-* The user must be in Home View before selecting a project.
+* You must be in HomeView before selecting a project.

 Example of usage: